47degrees/fp-with-arrow-videos/EitherT.md

 // IO(Either.right(6))
 ```

-^ Composing multiple EitherT can result in a lot of nested code if we would do it with flatMap.
+^ Composing multiple EitherTs can result in a lot of nested code if we do it with flatMap.
-^ There is an easier way to do it with Λrrow, and this is by doing a comprehension with binding.
+^ There is an easier way to do this with Λrrow - by doing a comprehension with binding.
 ^ As we see in the code, we compose the values by using .bind() in each EitherT.

 ---

 # EitherT :: Monad binding

-Each call to __bind()__ is a coroutine suspended function which will bind to it's value only if the __EitherT__ is a __IO(Right)__:
+Each call to __bind()__ is a coroutine suspended function which will bind to its value only if the __EitherT__ is a __IO(Right)__:

 ```kotlin
 val a: EitherT<ForIO, StringToNumberError, Int> = EitherT(IO{Either.right(1)})